-Lightly grease a tube pan or bundt cake pan.
+- Lightly grease a tube pan or bundt cake pan.
 (I use a 15-cup capacity bundt pan.)

-Preheat the oven to 350 degrees.
+- Preheat the oven to 350 F.

-In a strainer lined with cheesecloth, strain the 2 cups yogurt for about 1/2 an hour to remove excess liquid.
+- In a strainer lined with cheesecloth, strain the 2 cups yogurt for about 1/2 an hour to remove excess liquid.
 You want the yogurt to be as thick and dry as possible.

-Sift the flour, baking powder, baking soda, and salt together in a bowl.
+- Sift the flour, baking powder, baking soda, and salt together in a bowl.

-Using a mixer on medium-high, cream the butter until light and fluffy, about 5 minutes.
+- Using a mixer on medium-high, cream the butter until light and fluffy, about 5 minutes.
 Add the sugar and continue mixing.

 - Using a spatula, scrape down the sides of the bowl and continue mixing.
 Add the eggs and egg whites and mix until creamy and smooth.

-With the mixer running on low speed, begin adding the flour mixture and the yogurt to the batter alternating between each.
+- With the mixer running on low speed, begin adding the flour mixture and the yogurt to the batter alternating between each.
 As soon as the flour and yogurt are completely mixed in, turn off the mixer.
 Do not over mix because the cake can get tough.